• Skip to Content

 The Associate in Arts for Transfer (AA-T) in Communication Studies 2.0 encourages students to examine and evaluate human communication across and within various contexts for the purpose of increasing communication competence.
 Communication studies courses foster practical communication skills.
 The emphasis is the development of the skills and techniques essential for effective public, interpersonal, and small group communication.

-The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
-Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
-To earn a Communication Studies 2.0 AA-T degree, students must meet the following requirements:
+The Associate in Arts for Transfer (AA-T) degree is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
+Students completing the AA-T are guaranteed admission to the CSU system, but not to a particular campus or major.

-• completion of the following major requirements with a minimum grade of "C" (or "P")
+• Completion of the following major requirements with a minimum grade of "C" (or "P").

-• certified completion of the CSU General Education-Breadth (CSUGE) or Intersegmental General Education Transfer Curriculum (IGETC) for CSU, which requires a minimum of 37-39 units.
+• Certified completion of the California General Education Transfer Curriculum (Cal-GETC), which requires a minimum of 34 units; and

 Course List